JCassarino/Survive-The-Semester/README.md

 ## 🎮 Gameplay Overview

 Obstacles and helpful items will rain down from the sky.
-You'll need quick reflexes to guide True Grit left and right, avoiding the pitfalls of college life while grabbing the essentials for success.
+You'll need quick reflexes to guide True Grit left and right, avoiding the struggles of college life while grabbing the essentials for success.

 **Controls:**
 * **A Key:** Move True Grit Left